Personnel Directorate

 The Israeli Personnel Directorate (אגף כוח אדם, Agaf Koakh Adam, abbreviated to AKA), formerly called the Manpower Directorate and the Human Resources Directorate, is the Israel Defense Forces body that holds responsibility for planning and coordination of Human Resources placement and movement within the IDF, planning and management of all military Human Resources, and responsibility for the welfare of all service members.
 The current Head of the Personnel Directorate is Major General Dado Bar Kalifa.

+History

+The Personnel Directorate was established whith the forminf of the IDF in 1948.

+From 2004 to 2008, during Elazar Stern's tenure as head of the division, the division was called the Human Resources Directorate (אגף משאבי אנוש).
+In January 2006, the Adjutant Corps (חיל השלישות) was transferred from the division to the Land Force, as part of the process of merging the Adjutant Corps into the Land Force's Human Resources Division, decided upon by Chief of the General Staff, Dan Halutz.

+During 2008, the Adjutant Corps was re-established within the Human Resources Directorate in accordance with the decision of the then Chief of the General Staff, Gabi Ashkenazi.

+In July 2008, upon the assumption of office of Major General Avi Zamir, the division was renamed back to its previous name - the Personnel Directorate.

 Units and Corps

 The Personnel Directorate has eight main corps and General Officer-level units directly subordinate to it, as well as numerous units and sub-units.
 The six main subordinates are: